wg-osr/walkerga.github.io/about.md

 permalink: /about/
 ---

-My quarantine project to compile all my GLoG ressources and monsters.
+My quarantine project to compile all my [GLoG](http://goblinpunch.blogspot.com/2020/04/lair-of-lamb-final.html). ressources and monsters.
 For my players and whoever wants.

 ### More Information